TissueImageAnalytics/tiatoolbox/docs/visualization.rst

 ^^^^^^^^^^^^^^^

 While .geojson files can be loaded in the interface directly, it is often more convenient to convert them to a .db file first, as this will avoid the delay while the geojson is converted to an annotation store.
-The tiatoolbox AnnotationStore class provides a method to do this.
+The TIAToolbox AnnotationStore class provides a method to do this.

 ::